v1

 Enable GitOps

-You can use GitOps with Northflank templates, release flows, and preview environments.
-Enable GitOps from the settings page to begin syncing your release flow or template with a Git repository.
+You can enable GitOps from a template's settings page to begin syncing your release flow or template with a Git repository.

 Northflank must have access to the repository to be able to create and update templates in it.
 If the repository is not accessible, navigate to Git integrations in your Northflank account and edit the installation for the Git account to enable access.

 It is recommended, but not required, that you save templates with the .json file extension, so your IDE knows how to handle the file.
+When you save a template that has GitOps enabled you will be prompted to provide a commit message.

 Save a new template in a repository

-You can create a template file in the Northflank application and save it to a repository and branch of your choice.
+You can create a template in the Northflank application and save it to a repository and branch of your choice.
 Select the repository and branch, and enter the path (relative to the repository root) you want to save the file to.

 Use an existing template